Saba-Burduli/-Main-Online-Exam-Project/README.md

 <h1>👂 Hello My Name is Saba Burduli(Comic Solvency).... </h1>
 	<h4>..and this is my first Time ever doing Online Exam ASP.NET Web API </h4>
 <br>
-Whats Cool in this project is Im gonna create 3 type of role ...
+Whats Cool in this project is I'm gonna create 3 type of role ...
 <br>

 and they have different tokens (accses).
 We dont have actually many Entity classes manually but we actually creating meny join tables using configuration querys .<br>